Charles I. Gribble was born in Aug. 1871 in Bruceton Mills, Preston County, WV, the son of Henry Harrison and Mary Catherine (Fawcett) Gribble.

 They produced a daughter, Hallie "Ethel" Watters.

-The Gribbles lived in Oakland, MD in 1897.
+The Gribbles resided in Oakland, MD in 1897.
 Then, by 1900, federal census records show the family in the Portland District of Preston County, WV, with Charles earning a living as a well driller.

 Later, they relocated to Clarksburg, Harrison County, WV, where Charles worked with his brother Lake in a meat cutting business, the Chicago Dairy.